armandofox/armandofox.github.io/_pages/students/posters.md

 number of talking points and get good at "telling a story" by fleshing out each of the points.

+## Practicing the "spiel"

+Target a particular talk length--say, 5 minutes--and break down a blueprint of how long you want to spend on each topic, with most of the time spent on your new approach/idea and the results.
+Example:

+1. Motivation and problem statement, status quo: 1 minute
+2. Our new idea/approach and examples: 2 minutes
+3. Key results and findings: 2 minutes
+4. Limitations, caveats, future work: 1 minute

+Actually time yourself/yourselves on each part of the spiel; you'd be amazed how easy it is to run on longer than you planned, and how easy it is to stumble and get off track if you haven't rehearsed.
+Rehearsing will also force you to make choices about keeping the spiel length down.
+Remember that most people visiting your poster will also be visiting many other posters, so in practice, getting even 5 minutes of their attention would be great.
+(Of course, a few people will be specifically interested in talking to you  more, which you can do once you finish the spiel.)
+Indeed, a prepared presenter will also have a 3 minute version of the spiel ready!

 # Examples and Templates